BoomTown: Natural Grocers opens, work on new Hobby Lobby and Mardel continues

 As for those storefronts lucky enough to get new tenants, management of those places are ready for business in these changing times.

-Phillips said, “It is a busy spot.
+“It is a busy spot.
 Whenever we were building the store here, we had all kinds of foot traffic and people coming up and checking us out and going to some of the other stores in the area as well.
 Anytime you get a lot of cars and people in the area, you are going to have people that need to do some grocery shopping.
-That’s where we come in.”
+That’s where we come in,” said Phillips.